 Best Bet: The Slide in 5 package includes 5 days of lift tickets, lessons and rentals, and at the end of the program, you receive a free set of Elan skis, all for $299.

 Wolf Ridge Ski Resort has something for all skill and thrill levels with 15 ski runs, four ski lifts, and an inviting base lodge where you can warm up by one of three fireplaces between runs.
-This year, Wolf has added 100 new parking spaces near the Lower Lodge and a special area just for beginner lessons with its own magic carpet lift.
+Wolf has added 100 new parking spaces near the Lower Lodge and a special area just for beginner lessons with its own magic carpet lift.
 For a fun family activity, check out the Wolf Ridge Tube Run just a few miles down the road.